Mining crypto currency

-They are many virtual currencies that can be mined using CPU or GPU.
-If you are having a server or a PC that you would utilities to generate passive income then here is a small guide that I have prepared to simplify it.
-I will show you how to set it up in different OS environments Linux (CentOS – Ubuntu) and Windows 7 which should be pretty much the same for the rest that are based on same technology.
-Our main focus will be mining litecoin as its the stable currency at the moment and worth the time if you only want to utilize your CPU resources it can be considered as silver where Bitcoin similar to gold has more value and cost you more resources to generate like GPU.
+There are many virtual currencies that can be mined using a CPU or GPU.
+If you have a server or PC that you want to utilize to generate passive income, here is a small guide I have prepared to simplify the process.
+I will show you how to set it up in different OS environments: Linux (CentOS and Ubuntu) and Windows 7, which should be similar for other versions based on the same technology.

 Ubuntu setup: